-The Issuer does not, as a matter of policy, lend funds to any one borrower that exceed twenty-five percent (25%) of the Issuer's net assets without donor restrictions at the time the loan is approved ("Lending Limit").
-The Lending Limit is an aggregate amount and includes all debt to a borrowing entity of the Issuer, including funded and unfunded loans.
-Any loan recommended by the Staff Committee that is an exception to the Lending Limit will be identified to the Loan and Investment Committee of the Board (the "Board Committee").
+The Issuer does not, as a matter of policy, lend funds to any one borrower that exceed twenty-five percent (25%) of the Issuer's net assets without donor restrictions at the time the Ioan is approved ("Lending Limit").
+The Lending Limit is an aggregate amount and includes all debt to a borrowing entity of the Issuer, including funded and unfunded Ioans.
+Any Ioan recommended by the Staff Committee that is an exception to the Lending Limit will be identified to the Loan and Investment Committee of the Board (the "Board Committee").

-Collateral Standard.
+6. Collateral Standard.